microsoft/vscode-docs/docs/remote/ssh.md

 - Using key based authentication is strongly recommended.
 Passwords and other tokens entered for [alternate authentication methods](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) are not saved.
 - macOS SSH hosts are **not** yet supported. (macOS clients **are** supported.)
 - Alpine Linux and non-glibc based Linux SSH hosts are not supported.
-- Experimental Windows 10 / Server 2016/2019 and ARMv8l (AArch64) support is available in [VS Code Insiders](https://code.visualstudio.com/insiders/) only.
+- Experimental Windows 10 / Server 2016/2019 support is available in [VS Code Insiders](https://code.visualstudio.com/insiders/) only.
 - Older (community supported) Linux distributions require workarounds to install the [needed prerequisites](/docs/remote/linux.md).
 - PuTTY is not supported on Windows.
 - If you clone a Git repository using SSH and your SSH key has a passphrase, VS Code's pull and sync features may hang when running remotely.
 Either use an SSH key without a passphrase, clone using HTTPS, or run `git push` from the command line to work around the issue.